MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamworkDeviceConfiguration.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-MICROPHONECONFIGURATION `<IMicrosoftGraphTeamworkMicrophoneConfiguration>`: teamworkMicrophoneConfiguration
+`MICROPHONECONFIGURATION <IMicrosoftGraphTeamworkMicrophoneConfiguration>`: teamworkMicrophoneConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DefaultMicrophone <IMicrosoftGraphTeamworkPeripheral>]`: teamworkPeripheral
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DisplayName <String>]`: Display name for the peripheral.
     - `[ProductId <String>]`: The product ID of the device.
 Each product from a vendor has its own ID.
     - `[VendorId <String>]`: The unique identifier for the vendor of the device.
 Each vendor has a unique ID.
   - `[IsMicrophoneOptional <Boolean?>]`: True if the configured microphone is optional.
 False if the microphone is not optional and the health state of the device should be computed.
   - `[Microphones <IMicrosoftGraphTeamworkPeripheral[]>]`:

-SOFTWAREVERSIONS `<IMicrosoftGraphTeamworkDeviceSoftwareVersions>`: teamworkDeviceSoftwareVersions
+`SOFTWAREVERSIONS <IMicrosoftGraphTeamworkDeviceSoftwareVersions>`: teamworkDeviceSoftwareVersions
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AdminAgentSoftwareVersion <String>]`: The software version for the admin agent running on the device.
   - `[FirmwareSoftwareVersion <String>]`: The software version for the firmware running on the device.